 The primary symptoms of a knee sprain include:

 - Knee instability (buckling or giving out)

 OSI’s board-certified, highly trained knee specialists have the knowledge and expertise to diagnose and treat any level of knee sprain severity.
 Your OSI physician will likely do the following to ensure an accurate knee sprain diagnosis and initiate the most effective treatment plan:

 - Physical exam: Your doctor will ask about any symptoms and how the injury occurred.
 The range of motion in your knee will be evaluated and assessed for stability.

 - Imaging tests: X-rays or an MRI may be ordered to confirm an injury.

 - Supportive braces

-In limited cases that don’t respond to other care, surgery –often arthroscopic – may be required to repair torn ligaments.
+In limited cases that don’t respond to other care, your orthopedic surgeon may recommend surgery – often arthroscopic – to repair torn ligaments.